cs4ec/CS4EC_DSL/README.md

  Please import this model into your local MPS installation with the DSML configured as described above.

  [Model in FlexSim](CaseStudies/HealthcareModel.fsm)
- Please download the trial version of FlexSim from the official FlexSim website [website](https://www.flexsim.com/).
+ Please download the trial version of FlexSim from the official FlexSim [website](https://www.flexsim.com/).
  The provided .fsm file can then be imported into your local FlexSim installation

 ## References